Professional Fundraisers for Charitable Purposes

 Commercial Fundraiser Reports

-Every year the Attorney General’s office prepares a summary report based on the annual financial disclosure documents filed by commercial fundraisers for the calendar year.
-The report includes statistics for donations of both cash and used personal goods.
-The information in the report is derived from unedited reports filed by the fundraisers.
-See Publications to review the commercial fundraising annual reports since 1997.
+Every year, the Attorney General’s office prepares a summary report based on the annual financial disclosure documents filed by commercial fundraisers.
+Located on Registry Publications, these reports include statistics for donations of both cash and used personal goods.
+The information in the reports is derived from unedited reports filed by the fundraisers.

 Crowdfunding sites provide an online place for individuals, businesses, and/or nonprofits to solicit funds.
 These sites provide easy-to-use interfaces to those who may not have the ability to build their own site.
 The individual business models vary, but many employ “gamification” techniques (e.g., trackable fundraising goals) and social media to encourage donations.
 Donations are made through the site and disbursed to the solicitor.
 In exchange, the sites may take a portion of each donation.
 If a crowdfunding site meets the legal definition of a commercial fundraiser or fundraising counsel, they are required to register and comply with all reporting requirements.
 Further information regarding crowdfunding can be found in the Attorney General’s Guide for Crowdfunding Sites, Charities, and Donors, pdf.
 Note that donations to crowdfunding sites may not be tax exempt.